-Vegetable Stock RecipeMaking vegetable stock is quick compared with making stock from poultry or beef bones, but it's no less flavorful.
-Vegetable stock only needs to simmer for 30 to 45 minutes to extract the maximum flavor from vegetables.
-In fact, quality can actually start to diminish beyond a certain point if the vegetables are simmered for too long.
+Vegetable Stock RecipeMaking vegetable stock is quick compared with beef or chicken stock, but it's no less flavorful.
+Vegetable stock only needs to simmer for 30 to 45 minutes to extract the maximum flavor.
+In fact, quality can start to diminish if the vegetables are simmered for too long.

 Prep Time: 15 minutes